Need any help? Call us at 020 3962 2083!

 One of the first steps of Perioral dermatitis treatment is to stop using topical steroids or other creams on the face.
 These products can aggravate the symptoms making the condition even worse.
 If you notice symptoms of suspected Perioral dermatitis, it is important to seek medical advice promptly so that appropriate treatment can be prescribed if necessary.

 More than often the severity of the condition dictates the perioral dermatitis treatment that is recommended.
 In addition to stopping the use of steroid creams, a course of oral antibiotics can help clear the rash.
-Milder cases can also settle with antibiotic or antiseptic creams.
+Milder cases can also settle with creams including those containing antibiotics.
 Patients suffering from the condition can consider the following self care advice:

 Contacting a Dermatologist early can help identify the underlying cause of Perioral dermatitis and start appropriate treatment.
 Normally you should expect the Dermatologists to treat the condition within 12 weeks.